flakjakk/working-band/docs/source/stagesetup.rst

 =======================

 #.
 Everyone on stage should be able to move anywhere on the stage
-	#.
-Guitar leads must allow free movements across the whole stage at all times
+	- Guitar leads must allow free movements across the whole stage at all times
-	#.
-No mike-stands blocking movement across stage
+	- No mike-stands blocking movement across stage
+	- No effect pedals in the way
+	- No cables strung across the floor.
+Run them around to the back!
 #.
 Mind the guitar necks!
 Never set up in such a way that the guitarists are constantly sword-fighting.
 #.
 Stage monitors must be kept out of the way of the players.
 This shouldn't be an issue if you keep them in a line across stage-front.